Family, friends of Aly Yeoman hold 'Hope Vigil'

-Family and friends gathered at 7:30 p.m. at Gridley Starbucks for a "Hope Vigil" for Aly Yeoman.
+Family and friends gathered in Gridley for a "Hope Vigil" for Aly Yeoman.
 The vigil is in "hopes of a safe return home" for the missing teen.

+Many family members took the microphone, one by one, speaking to the community.
+Aly's aunt spoke the longest.

+"We will find you.
+Stay strong, keep the faith, friends, neighbors please bring our baby girl home, that is all we want," she cried.
+"This did not happen out of thin air, someone knows something, come forward and bring this family back together.
+We are in pain".

 With an FBI reward, private donations, and a GoFundMe, the reward money for Aly's case has increased to $50,000.
 Anyone with information should call the FBI tip line at 1-800-CALL-FBI or the Sutter County Sherriff's Office at (530) 822-7307.